 Naturally, this section will vary widely from person to person, but here are a few items I find super useful in my travels.
 I rarely leave home without these things and I’m sure you’ll find them valuable too.

 Reef Safe Sunscreen – Reef safe sunscreen is essential if you’ll be swimming in Mexico.
-In some places you won’t even be permitted to use sunscreen if it isn’t reef safe.
+In some places, you won’t even be permitted to use sunscreen if it isn’t reef safe.
 Due to the high volume of visitors in some destinations, the amount of toxins from generic sunscreen has caused lasting damage to the local ecosystems.
-So, do your part and pack the reef safe stuff– or pick up when you arrive.
+So, do your part and pack the reef safe stuff– or pick it up when you arrive.
 It’s also worth packing a face stick for extra protection if you’re going to be on the water for extended periods.

 Bug Repellant – Bugs are an issue in many areas of Mexico, and in some seasons, Dengue is a concern.
 With that in mind, be sure to pack a reliable bug repellant.
 I swear by this one, as it protected me all the way through the jungles of Costa Rica.
 It’s easy to buy Off bug spray at convenience stores throughout Mexico, but it’s not necessarily the most effective.

-Anti-diarrheal medication – You hope you won’t get struck with the infamous Moctezuma’s revenge, but it’s best to be prepared in case you do.
+Anti-diarrheal medication – You hope you won’t get struck by the infamous Moctezuma’s revenge, but it’s best to be prepared in case you do.
 Packing a few Pepto-Bismol tablets is the perfect insurance.
 It’s easy to pick these up anywhere in Mexico, but it’s still good to have a few on hand when you arrive.